 The Best Tool For Performing Uncertainty Analysis

 With respect to measurement quality, it is an essential tool typically utilized by physicists, engineers, and metrologists to perform uncertainty analysis.
-The goal of an uncertainty budget is to effectively calculate measurement uncertainty using a well-organized, structured approach.
-The benefit is it provides the evaluator a formal record of the analysis process which can be shared with other professionals who can validate the results.
+The goal of an uncertainty budget is to effectively calculate measurement uncertainty using a well-organized, structured approach (typically following the GUM method).
+The benefit is it provides the laboratory with a formal record of the uncertainty analysis process which can be shared with other professionals who can validate the results.

 Benefits of Uncertainty Budgets

 There are several ways uncertainty budgets can help improve measurement quality.
 Here is a list of common benefits associated with these budgets: